fabriguespe/frame-subscribe-button/README.md

 # XMTP Subscribe Button Tutorial

-This tutorial will guide you through the process of creating a frame, the first opt-in message, and a subscribe button for consent confirmation using the XMTP (Cross Messaging Transaction Protocol) framework.
+This tutorial will guide you through the process of creating a frame, the first opt-in message, and a subscribe button for consent confirmation using the XMTP network.

 <details>
 <summary><h3>Prerequisites</h3></summary>
+This guide will provide you with the initial steps necessary to embark on your journey.

 #### Environment Variables